SamerAl-khateeb/MastodonDataCollection/README.md

 Output: the output will be a CSV file called **TrendingHashtagsOutput-DateOfTheDay.csv** containing info collected about each hashtag

+## hashtagsCoOccuranceNetworkGenerator.py
+This script is used to make a Hashtag X Hashtag network.
+Two hashtags will be connected if they are written in the same post.

+### Input and Output
+Input: a csv file with the data you collected by using the **getDataByHashtags.py**

+Output: the output will be a CSV file called **Hashtags-CoOccurance-Network.csv**

 ## Reference/Citation

 If you use any of the scripts provided or a modified version of them in your research, please cite the following article: